 The Placement Exam includes demographic questions and an essay section.
 Each part of the Placement Exam is mandatory, and you cannot continue to the next step until you’ve completed the step you are on.
 Both your answers to the demographic questions and written response will be used to determine your placement into a writing class.

 After you submit your essay, it will be read and scored by a member of the English Department’s writing faculty.
 Your essay will be evaluated on three areas: (1) thesis/controlling idea, (2) use of the reading/citation, (3) and writing genre, tone, and mechanics You can earn up to 4 points for each area.
 The highest score an essay can receive is 12 points.
-The grading rubric is on the next page of this document.
+The grading rubric is in Section IV.

 Your answers to the demographic questions will be considered in combination with your essay to determine whether a writing class that supports English language learners would be more beneficial to you.